jpoz/jpoz.github.com/source/blog/2015-03-01-SOCK5-Explained.md

 ---

-It's always good to know your tools you use well.
+It's always good to know the tools you use well.
 In that vein of thinking I thought I should know how the proxy I use for each request from my machine works.
 I use a socks proxy to route my request behind a VPN.